shanwai1234/beautiful-jekyll/RN.md

 01-2019

 Attended my first PAG meeting, and presented my research on solving complexity of phenomic data using genomic data.
-The paper should come soon !!
+So many people expected to see the whole story and I believe the paper should come very soon !!

 <p align="center">
   <img width="200" height="280" src="https://i.imgur.com/yjC6ZjW.jpg">